alilprogrammerappears/Whitespace-Shenanigans/README.md

 # Whitespace-Shenanigans
-This is just a collection of programs coded in Whitespace
+This is just a collection of small programs coded in Whitespace